Tech-projects-upGrad/upstac-solution/README.md

 # Finally runs the application
 CMD [ "npm", "start" ]
 ````
-4.Write Dockerfile's for backend microservices and place it in UPSTAC-Microservices-Frontend.
+4.Write Dockerfile's for backend microservices(document,master & register and place it in UPSTAC-Microservices-Frontend.
+Dockerfile:
 ````
 FROM openjdk:14-jdk-alpine
 MAINTAINER upgrad